movech123/Recs/README.md

 # Anime Recommendation System

-A full-stack anime recommendation app that provides personalized suggestions using Sparse Low Rank Matrix Completion and data from MyAnimeList.
+A full-stack anime recommendation app that provides personalized suggestions for shows and movies using Sparse Low Rank Matrix Completion and data from MyAnimeList.

 Check it out at https://animerec.net